 In December 2019, an outbreak of a novel strain of coronavirus (COVID-19) began.
-On March 10, 2020, in conjunction with the Make-A-Wish America National Medical Advisory Council, Make-A-Wish America issued instructions to pause travel and large gathering wishes until deemed medically safe for the Foundation's vulnerable population and their families.
+On March 10, 2020, in conjunction with the Make-A-Wish America National Medical Advisory Council (NMAC), Make-A-Wish America issued instructions to pause travel and large gathering wishes until deemed medically safe for the Foundation's vulnerable population and their families.
 On March 11, 2020, the World Health Organization characterized COVID-19 as a pandemic.

-As of August 31, 2021, with the exception of regional travel, travel wishes are still paused.
+As of September 15, 2021, in consultation with the NMAC, the pause on domestic travel to large gatherings was lifted, if travel occurred by automobile.
+The pause on airline travel was lifted December 1, 2021 with a graduated approach with full domestic travel resuming June of 2022.
+International and cruise wish travel is still paused as of August 31, 2022.
 Prior to fiscal year 2020, travel wishes have been approximately 78% of wishes granted and the number of granted wishes averaged approximately 523.
-The number of wishes granted during the years ended August 31, 2021 and 2020 was 401 and 268, respectively.
+The number of wishes granted during the years ended August 31, 2022 and 2021 was 351 and 401, respectively.